-2.3 Multidimensional Data Mining
+2.1 Multidimensional Data Mining

-Finding association rules involving various attributes efficiently is an important subject for data mining.
-Association Rule Clustering System (ARCS) was proposed in [], where association rule clustering is proposed for a 2-dimensional space.
-The restriction of ARCS is that it generates one rule in once of clustering.
-Hence, it takes massive redundant scans to find all rules.
+Finding association rules efficiently involving multi-attributes is an important subject for data mining.
+Association Rule Clustering System (ARCS) was proposed in [10], where association rule clustering is proposed for a 2-dimensional space.
+The restriction of ARCS is that it generates only one rule at a time of clustering.
+Subsequently, it takes massive redundant scans to find all rules.

-The method proposed in [16] mines all large itemsets at first and then use a directed graph to assign attributes according the user given priorities of each attribute.
-Since the method is meant to discover the large itemsets over a database as the whole, it may loss some rules that hold only in specific segments of the database.
-Different priorities of the condition attributes will induce different rules so that user may need to try with all possible priorities to discover all possible rules.
+The method proposed in [16] mines all large itemsets first and then applies a directed graph to assign attributes according to the priorities given by user for each attribute.
+Since the method is meant to discover large itemsets over a database as the whole, certain infrequent rules may be lost due to several granularities.
+Different priorities of the condition attributes will infer different rules so that user has to try with all possible priorities to discover all possible rules.